broadinstitute/DropSift/README.md

 ```

 ## Documentation

 A complete guide—including input file formats, example usage, and a detailed walkthrough of the algorithmic steps—is available [here](https://html-preview.github.io/?url=https://github.com/broadinstitute/DropSift/blob/46da7e910692479a5d232e676c382da1eb4f1692/DropSift.html)

 ## License

 This package is released under the MIT License.

+## A Note for Developers

+GitHub Actions are run on all pull requests.
+A common source of failure is drift in documentation or code style from the expected package format.

+Before committing changes, ensure the following steps are run:

+-   Regenerate documentation:

+    ``` r
+    roxygen2::roxygenize()
+    ```

+-   Apply consistent code styling:

+    ``` r
+    styler::style_pkg()
+    ```

+    Running these steps locally helps prevent avoidable CI failures.